-Give your Arduino project a lift with the Adafruit AirLift Shield () - a shield that lets you use the powerful ESP32 as a WiFi or BLE co-processor.
-You probably have your favorite Arduino-compatible (like the Metro M4 () or the classic Metro 328 ()) that comes with its own set of awesome peripherals and lots of libraries.
-But it doesn't have WiFi or BLE built in!
+Give your ItsyBitsy project a lift with the Adafruit AirLift Bitsy Add-On!
+This sweet addon for the ItsyBitsy lets you use the powerful ESP32 as a WiFi or BLE co-processor.
+You probably have your favorite ItsyBitsy (like the ItsyBitsy M4 ()) that comes with its own set of awesome peripherals and lots of libraries.
+But it doesn't have WiFi built in!
 So let's give that chip a best friend, the ESP32.
-This chip can handle all the heavy lifting of connecting to a WiFi network and transferring data from a site, even if it's using the latest TLS/SSL encryption (it has root certificates preburned in).
+This chip can handle all the heavy lifting of connecting to a WiFi network and transferring data from a site, even if its using the latest TLS/SSL encryption (it has root certificates pre-burned in).

 Having WiFi managed by a separate chip means your code is simpler, you don't have to cache socket data, or compile in & debug an SSL library.
-Send basic but powerful socket-based commands over 8MHz SPI for high speed data transfer.
-You can use any 3V or 5V Arduino, any chip from the ATmega328 and up (although the '328 will not be able to do very complex tasks or buffer a lot of data).
-It also works great with CircuitPython, a SAMD51/Cortex M4 minimum required since we need a bunch of RAM.
-All you need is the SPI bus and 2 control pins plus a power supply that can provide up to 250mA during WiFi usage.
+Instead the Airlift Add-On allows you to send basic but powerful socket-based commands over 8MHz SPI for high speed data transfer.
+You can use the 3V 32u4, M0, or M4 ItsyBitsy in Arduino although the '32u4 will not be able to do very complex tasks or buffer a lot of data be cause they do not have a lot of RAM.
+The add-on also works great with CircuitPython, though a SAMD51/Cortex M4 minimum required since we need a bunch of RAM.
+All you need is an SPI bus and 2 control pins plus a power supply that can provide up to 250mA during WiFi usage.

 The ESP32 also supports BLE (Bluetooth Low Energy), though not simultaneously with WiFi.
 Many of our CircuitPython builds include native support for ESP32 BLE.
-You use a few control pins and the RXI and TXO pins to talk to the ESP32 when it's in BLE mode.
+Right now, we only support the ESP32 acting as a BLE peripheral, but that's sufficient to communicate with the ESP32 from a phone, tablet, host computer, or another BLE-capable board.
+You use a few control pins and the RX and TX pins to talk to the ESP32 when it's in BLE mode.